Creating Calculated Dictionary

 Block := UserDim.Blocks.Add;

-//Primary block index by the ID attribute
+// Primary index of block by the Identifier attribute

 BlockAttr := Block.Indexes.PrimaryIndex.Attributes;